 - Immigrations and Customs Enforcement (ICE) has hundreds of detainees in the state of MN.
 Many in ICE custodee have committed no crime other than the "crime" of being undocumented.
 We need to release detainees before detention facilities turn into death camps due to the unmitigated spread of COVID19 and other infectious diseases.

 - Minnesota is currently home to thousands of prisoners.
-Many of these prisoners pose little to no risk to public safety, and should be released before the pandemic hits our prisons and jails.
-We need to flatten the curve to avoid overwhelming the healthcare system.
+Many of these prisoners pose little to no risk to public safety.
 That means we must release those who are incarcerated for technical violations, those eligible for work release, as well as medically vulnerable and immunocompromised prisoners.

 - It is up to the state to ensure that all prisons, jails, and detention facilities are adequately equipped to deal with the COVID19 pandemic, including providing enough N95 masks and ventillators to prevent loss of life and medical risk to inmates and personell.